 Being politically free on Earth is of no real consequence to your salvation.
 Slaves can be perfectly faithful Christians.
 So why fight for earthly freedom?
 Better to get your spiritual house in order to prepare for your earthly death and heavenly judgment.

 If a vocal faction arises in a semi-free society, calling for a transition to Christian theocracy, Christians are in no intellectual position to oppose it.
-The logic of their basic premises leads to the conclusion that they as individuals should submit to state control, especially if that state is officially Christian.
+The logic of their basic premises leads to the conclusion that they should submit to state control, especially if that state is officially Christian.

 As we can now see, Christianity does not support earthly liberty, but a lack of concern with this world.
 The logic of Christian morality supports statism at a fundamental level, through the twin ideas of altruism and faith.
 The 1,300 years of brutal government oppression and holy war, between the fall of Rome and the Enlightenment, were no aberration of Christianity, they were its deepest expression.
 It was not earthly joy that mattered, but faith, self-sacrifice and the salvation of souls.
 And if the divinely-appointed authorities decided that war and slaughter were necessary for people’s salvation, who was the average believer to reject their authority?
 He had been taught by his faith to obey and sacrifice.